The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 Why You Should Trust Us

 The iRunFar team comprises road, trail, and ultrarunners with hundreds of years of combined running experience.
-We began this running gaiters buyer’s guide with extensive research into the gaiters marketplace and polled our team for the opinions on gaiters that they’ve used over the years.
+We began this running gaiters buyer’s guide with extensive research into the gaiters marketplace and polled our team for their opinions on gaiters that they’ve used over the years.

 We continue to test new gaiters and keep the ones in this guide in our rotation to uncover any durability issues.
 Our testing ranges far and wide, including the notoriously wet and muddy backcountry of New Zealand.
 We evaluate gaiters on their fit, ease of use, durability, breathability, and ability to keep debris out of our shoes.
 We update this guide whenever we discover a new gaiter that meets our performance standards.